couch-consulting/bayes_insurance_java/docu/intro.md

 * The "src" folder holds the app and code we have created.
 * The NeticaJ_Win folder holds the Netica Java library
 * The "data" folder contains any input data
-* The "tmp_folder" contains temporary files.
+* The "results" folder contains all output files (also temporary files)

 ## General project structure and deliverables
 The following is a list of deliverables.